Sameroom Common Questions and Answers:

 Someone found my Portal and created a Tube to my room.
 How can I kick them out?

 Follow these steps:

-- Delete your Portal–this will prevent anyone else from connecting tubes to your room with the old link, but will not delete any of the current tubes.
+- In the Sameroom admin interface, delete your Portal.
+This will prevent anyone else from connecting tubes to your room with the old link.
+Deleting a Portal will not delete any of your tubes.

-- Delete the tube you don’t want connecting to your room.
+- Then delete the tube you don’t want connecting to your room.

 I don’t see any unread messages or notifications